Posts

 Image

-The covenant with Abraham is fulfilled in Jesus, the Patriarch’s seed and heir, including the promise of the Earth .
-In his Letter to the Romans , Paul presents Abraham as the great exemplar of the faith, the model for all men to emulate who choose to live from the “ faith of Jesus .”
-God counted the Patriarch’s faith as “ righteousness ” while he was yet uncircumcised, and thus He justified him apart from the “ works of the Law .”
-Consequently, he became the father of everyone who is “ from faith ” whether Jew or Gentile, moreover, he is the “ heir of the WORLD ” or Kosmos .
+Paul presents Abraham as the great exemplar of the faith, the model for believers to emulate as they live from the “ faith of Jesus .”
+God counted his faith as “ righteousness ” while he was uncircumcised and thus justified him apart from the “ works of the Torah .”
+He is the father of those who live “ from the faith of Jesus ” whether Jew or Gentile and the “ heir of the world .”

 Meeting Jesus